top of page

 This call to repentance, putting on the armor of light, and living a holy life, was a blessing of Advent that I had never known!
 What a blessing to me then and ever since!

-He then went on to lead the lighting of the candles and explained their meaning and history.
+He then led the lighting of the candles and explained their meaning and history.

 Advent and the Bible